 - According to Expanded Universe materials, this is common in the Star Wars universe.
 Of the planets featured in the movies, Alderaan, Bespin, Coruscant, Hoth, Kamino, Kashyyyk, Naboo, Utapau, and Yavin share names with their star.
-(Others, like Tatooine, are close.)
+(Others, like Tatooine and its twin suns Tatoo I and Tatoo II, are close.)

 - Spaceballs visits "the Moon Of Vega", although this being Spaceballs it's not supposed to make sense.

 - Moon Pilot had an alien from the planet Beta Lyrae.

 - In the Honor Harrington novels, the mythology inspired planet Manticore is located in the star system of Manticore.

 - Dune mentions a planet called Bela Tegeuse, which may be a corruption of Betelgeuse.